 Where is Collingwood?

 Collingwood is in Southern Ontario on Georgian Bay.
-Collingwood is about a two hour drive northwest from Toronto or four hours from Buffalo.
+Collingwood is about a two-hour drive northwest of Toronto or four hours from Buffalo.

 Collingwood is part of the South Georgian Bay area and accessed by several major highways.